CyberGeneticist/HEBI/README.md

 - The snake's movement is not as fluid as it could be, as the snake moves only in fixed squares.
 Considering how to implement intermediate states being drawn.
 Ideas welcome.

 ## Version history
 #### v.
+0.3.1 - 14 June 2021
+- Hotfix for an issue where the program would not run correctly on non-Windows platforms due to a platform-specific import.
+The program now utilises a conditional import to offer the best of both worlds.

+#### v.
 0.3.0 - 14 June 2021
 - Added sound effects and music throughout the game, including in the menus:
     - There are four background music tunes right now, with one playing at random during each playthrough.